Dan6erbond/jolt/README.md

 Jolt uses the modern approach, by separating frontend and backend.
 The frontend is implemented in React, using Mantine for UI, and Apollo Client for state management and GraphQL requests.
 This powerful combination enables a slick frontend app that looks great on desktop and mobile devices.

 The backend is implemented using Golang.
-It uses the uber/fx library for dependency injection, GORM and Viper for configuration.
+It uses the uber/fx library for dependency injection, GORM, GQLGen and Viper for configuration.

 ## Deployment